martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 City name or zip code.
 OpenStreetMap resolves it for the selected weather provider.

 Use **Select on map** to open a touch-friendly map, click the exact weather point, and confirm it. **Use device location** can place the marker from the browser after the user grants permission.
 The selected latitude and longitude become the authoritative weather location after Options are saved; editing the text Location field switches back to OpenStreetMap name search.
 Below the coordinate status, Home shows three forecast cards for now, approximately +3 and +6 hours with local icons, temperature and precipitation.
 Details identify the data provider and last update time.

+Forecast icons cover all WMO weather states, including fog, drizzle, freezing precipitation, rain and snow showers, thunderstorms and hail.
+Clear, mainly clear and partly cloudy conditions use separate sun or moon variants according to the provider's day/night value.

 ## Users Section
 To increase security, we recommend changing the OSPy system password and username from the default "admin".
 You can also disable the password requirement if needed.